What we achieve together: building the corporate security culture

 appreciate their advisory role and are keen to help.

 Informing people about information security merely increases their knowledge.
-They also need to be motivated, given opportunities and encouragement to exploit the knowledge and
+They also need to be motivated, given opportunities and encouragement to ex

 .
 Bringing the underlying security messages to life, making them interesting and relevant, encourages employees to think and chat about the monthly topics.